millwardesque/parkbench/docs/MVP-PLAN.PHASE-6.md

 ---

-Phase&nbsp;6 delivers polished workflow shortcuts and cleans up legacy verification logic, ensuring a smoother experience for hosts and visitors alike.
+Phase 6 delivers polished workflow shortcuts and cleans up legacy verification logic, ensuring a smoother experience for hosts and visitors alike.